I call what I do Rapid Software Testing.

 Here is our Agile Rapid Testing Grid which helps us explain that:

 RST is a context-driven methodology.
-This means the our classes are not specifically about testing in an Agile, DevOps, Lean, Waterfall, or regulated context; nor does it incorporate any specific testing tool you might use to simulate users or support any other aspect of testing.
+This means that our classes are not specifically about testing in an Agile, DevOps, Lean, Waterfall, or regulated context; nor does it incorporate any specific testing tool you might use to simulate users or support any other aspect of testing.
 But we do help you apply these things in testing by putting you in control of the process, so that you solve the problems that actually exist in your context.

 The key issue is responsibility.
 As a tester, responsibility means making independent professional judgments to apply practices and tools to uncover every important problem on your particular project.
 Responsibility means doing deep testing when project and product risk warrant it.
 Applying some practice such as “unit testing” or “behavior-driven development” responsibly means choosing it when it fits your context, and not because you heard that Facebook and Google do it, or because you are ordered to do it.
 Using automation responsibly includes considering approaches outside of automation when they are more effective, more efficient, or when they address problems that automation ignores.
 Responsibility means that when you say “probably nothing will go badly wrong” you are not just guessing.